laanwj/bitcoin-submittx/README.md

 TODOs and contribution ideas
 -----------------------------

+- Automatically fetch list of nodes to submit to
+  - possibly from DNS seeds (but will this work behind Tor?)
 - IPv6 support
 - Provide feedback if the transaction is rejected
 - Tor stream isolation (like `-proxyrandomize` in Bitcoin Core)